 No, you shouldn’t use baking soda on velvet sofas, as it can cause discoloration and damage to the fabric.

 Can I use bleach on my velvet sofa?

 No, you should never use bleach on velvet.
 Bleach can ruin the fabric and cause discoloration.

 What is the best cleaning solution for velvet?

 The best cleaning solution for velvet is a mixture of 1 part white vinegar to 2 parts water.
-This mixture can be used to spot-clean stains on velvet upholstery.
-For more thorough cleaning, a mild soap or detergent can be added to the mixture.
+You can use this mixture to spot-clean stains on velvet upholstery.
+For more thorough cleaning, you can add a mild soap or detergent to the mixture.

 How do you get water stains out of velvet?

-Water stains on velvet can be removed by blotting the stain with a clean, dry cloth.
+You can remove water stains from velvet by blotting the stain with a clean, dry cloth.
 If the stain persists, use a mixture of one part white vinegar and two parts water, and blot the stain again with a clean, damp cloth.
 Allow the fabric to air dry completely before using it.